 First of all, let's establish what we mean by the name "Blues Harp".
 Hohner have produced two different models with the name "Blues Harp" and the model number 532.
 The current one is part of the Modular System and has the initials MS after the name.
 It has exactly the same reedplates as the other standard MS harps, such as the Big River Harp, ProHarp MS, etc. (The Cross Harp MS has slightly thicker reedplates and the Meisterklasse MS has thicker reedplates which are also nickel plated on older models and chrome plated on more recent ones.)

 The older Blues Harp is the source of all the rumours about thinner reeds.
 It was first made in the 1960s and discontinued in the 1990s.
 It featured a pear wood comb identical to that used on the Marine Band (except the paint on the front of the comb was a shade lighter than the paint used on the MB) and identical reedplates.
 Identical.
-The same thickness reedplates, the same slot lengths and the same reeds as the Marine Band.
+The same thickness reedplates, the same slot lengths, the same rivets and the same reeds as the Marine Band.
 The only real difference between the Marine Band and the older Blues Harp is in the covers, yet for some reason, the rumour has persisted that the Blues Harp has inferior reeds.

 In Hohner's early advertising for the Blues harp, they used the blurb: "World's first blues harmonica.
 Great new sound.
 Reeds set higher for greater action and longer life."